Script-Strategy Aligned Generation: Aligning LLMs with Expert-Crafted Dialogue Scripts and Therapeutic Strategies for Psychotherapy: Study 1: Concept of Aligning LLM with Full Expert-Crafted Dialogue Scripts

 \subsubsection{Data analysis}

-To examine how different types of chatbots influenced participants' perceptions in the context of psychotherapy for behavioral intervention, we first assessed the suitability of the data for statistical analysis.
-Normality was evaluated using the Shapiro-Wilk test~\cite{SHAPIRO1965}, and homogeneity of variance was assessed with Bartlett's test~\cite{Arsham2011}.
-As the data did not follow a normal distribution, we employed a Generalized Estimation Equation model (GEE)~\cite{gee} for further analysis.
-The GEE regression was used to compare the mean scores across different measures between the rule-based chatbot condition and the LLM-powered chatbot conditions.
-Besides, post-hoc pairwise comparisons (Wilcoxon signed-rank test~\cite{wilcoxon} with a Bonferroni correction~\cite{bonferroni}) were conducted to pinpoint specific differences between LLM-powered chatbot conditions.
-Additionally, we performed Spearman correlation analyses~\cite{spearman} to explore significant relationships among the key variables of the study.
+To analyze the impact of different chatbots on participants’ perceptions of psychotherapeutic interventions, we first tested the data's suitability for statistical analysis.
+Normality was assessed using the Shapiro-Wilk test~\cite{SHAPIRO1965}, and homogeneity of variance via Bartlett’s test~\cite{Arsham2011}.
+As the data violated normality assumptions, we applied a Generalized Estimating Equation (GEE) model~\cite{gee} to compare mean scores across chatbot conditions.
+Post-hoc pairwise comparisons between the LLM-SAG (Prompt) and LLM-SAG (FT) chatbots were conducted using Wilcoxon signed-rank tests~\cite{wilcoxon} with Bonferroni correction~\cite{bonferroni}.

-For the qualitative data, we conducted an inductive content analysis~\cite{elo2008qualitative} on the responses to two open-ended questions focusing on identifying underlying themes.
-In the first stage, the first two authors created an initial set of codes using the qualitative analysis software ATLAS.ti~\cite{atlas_ti}.
-This initial codebook looked at respondents' varying perceptions, what they enjoyed most or least, and the potential improvement of various types of chatbots.
-Following this, both coders independently open-coded the responses, remaining open to new observations and emerging codes.
-Similar codes were merged, unclear ones were refined, and earlier responses were re-coded as needed.
-As the analysis progressed, recurring factors emerged across different questions, allowing us to develop common themes that spanned both sets of responses.
+For the qualitative data, we conducted an inductive content analysis~\cite{elo2008qualitative} of responses to two open-ended questions.
+The first two authors developed an initial codebook using ATLAS.ti~\cite{atlas_ti} based on participants' perceptions and suggested improvements for each chatbot type.
+Both coders independently coded the responses, revising the codebook as new themes emerged.
+Codes were refined, merged where appropriate, and re-coded to ensure consistency.